-PhraseExpress supports Microsoft SQL Server connections to share phrases with a client-/server architecture in professional/enterprise networks.
+PhraseExpress can connect to a Microsoft SQL Server to share phrases with a client-/server architecture in professional/enterprise networks.

 - Phrase changes are immediately available to all users.

 - SQL servers are designed to handle a large number of clients.